SandiAnderson/p3/readme.md

   * Reseting the values on the forms is done in the displayvalue view as some of the logic was repetative and became lengthy for setting default and zero values within the form itself.
+      * Validation was updated to by simplier, kept the include as if made it easy to update all instances of validation at once.